 How soon can I get a routine, non-urgent appointment?

 Our goal is to get you the soonest appointment available.
 Wait times vary based on your provider choice and dental practice location.
 We try our best to accommodate your lifestyle needs.
-Hours for all offices and our Appointment Center are currently 7:00am – 5:30PM Monday through Saturday.
+Hours for all offices and our Appointment Center are currently 7:00am – 5:30pm Monday through Friday and 7:00am – 1:00pm Saturdays (appointments are offered on rotating Saturdays).
 To schedule an appointment, please call 1-855-433-6825.

 What safety precautions can I expect at my dental appointment?